 Everyone must have experienced knee pain at some point in their lives.
 However, knee pain that worsens over time and limits your daily activities is not appealing.
 For some people, knee replacement is the only option.
 Most of us are nervous about the knee replacement procedure because of our lack of knowledge about it.
-So let’s learn more about knee replacement, what to expect, and how it can benefit us.
+So let’s learn more about knee replacement surgery, what to expect, and how it can benefit us.

 Do You Actually Need A Knee Replacement?